neherlab/treetime/README.md

   treetime --aln <input.fasta> --tree <input.nwk> --dates <dates.csv>
 ```
 This command will infer a time tree, ancestral sequences, a GTR model, and optionally confidence intervals and coalescent models.
-A detailed explanation is of this command with its various options and examples are available at [treetime_examples/timetree.md](http://github.com/neherlab/treetime_examples/blob/master/timetree.md)
+A detailed explanation is of this command with its various options and examples is available in [the documentation as readthedocs.org](https://treetime.readthedocs.io/en/latest/tutorials/timetree.html).

 #### Rerooting and substitution rate estimation